ml995/ml995.github.io/_posts/2023-03-28-n_balls_into_k_boxes.md

 # Unlabeled Boxes

 The last two columns of the table correspond to situations where we have unlabeled boxes.
-When there are k unlabeled boxes that can be empty (the third column), the number of ways to put balls in them is simply the sum of i from 1 to k.
+When there are $k$ unlabeled boxes that can be empty (the third column), the number of ways to put balls in them is simply the sum of $i$ from $1$ to $k$.
 Therefore, we focus on the case where the boxes cannot be empty (the fourth column).

 The notation ${n \brace k}$ (also known as Stirling numbers of the second kind) and $\left\|n \atop k\right\|$ are used by definition.
 We can calculate these numbers using recurrence relations and initial conditions as follows: